MariyaSpasova-Git/story-spoiler-qa-project/manual/bugs/bug-report.md

 # Bugs Report – Home Page

-This file works in parallel with [queries/queries.md](../queries/queries.md).
-It documents all identified bugs related to the Home Page requirements and use cases.
+This file documents all identified bugs related to requirements, use case and test case analysis.
+It works in parallel with [queries/queries.md](../queries/queries.md).
-Each bug is linked to its corresponding Jira issue, GitHub test case(s), and screenshot evidence.
+Each bug has a unique ID (BUG-XX-XX), is linked to its corresponding Jira issue, GitHub test case(s), and screenshot evidence.
 Screenshots are stored in the `docs/screenshots/` folder.
 All usernames, emails, and other data displayed in screenshots are dummy test data used solely for QA and educational purposes

+> ⚠️ Note: Screenshots or excerpts from the original requirements document are omitted due to copyright restrictions.
+Related issues are described textually without reproducing protected material.

 ---